how to stop people-pleasing.

 this is the whole practice i use:

-that's it. no scripts, no boundaries speech, no becoming a different person by friday. the yes you give after the half-second might still be yes — the difference is it's yours.
+that's it. no scripts, no big saying-no speech, no becoming a different person by friday. the yes you give after the half-second might still be yes — the difference is it's yours.

-and the misses are the practice. some days the cue catches me three times. some days i blow right past it and only notice after the yes is already out there, being true. after still counts — that's the rep.
+and the misses are the practice. sometimes the touch catches me in time, and sometimes i blow right past it and only notice after the yes is already out of my mouth. after still counts — that's the practice.

 the 7-day experiment →